From USD 945

 Group size: Min 6 guests, Max 16 guests.

-Highlights of the Tour: Ice caving, glacier hiking, northern lights, outdoor hot tub bathing at our lodge.
+Highlights of the Tour: Ice caving, glacier hiking, northern lights.

 Pick up: We meet at the Goecco office in Reykjavik, on Bankastræti 10.
 Meeting time is at 8:45 AM, and departure is at 9:00 AM.
 The enterance is on the left side of the building, across the street from Prikið.

 Walking per day: 1-3 hours total – often on the icy or uneven ground.
 The Glacier hiking requires flexibility and reasonable fitness level, although it will be at beginners level, it can still be tough.
 This tour is not for people with weak knees, backs or other injuries…

 Included: Guide for 3 days, vehicle transportation for 3 days, accommodation and 2 x breakfast.
 All glacier safety equipment: helmet, crampons, ice spikes, ice ax.

 What to wear: We are in the Arctic and the weather can be windy and brutal in the winter.
 Therefore it is very important to dress well.
 Bring good hiking boots and warm socks, windproof and rainproof outer layer, light and warm inner layer, such as wool, fleece or thermal.
 Also, remember a scarf and gloves.
 NO trainers, NO city boots.

 What to bring:

 Clothing for 3 days

 Camera and tripod.